lint-staged/lint-staged/README.md

 }
 ```

 This will run `eslint --fix` and automatically add changes to the commit.
-Please note, that it doesn’t work well with committing hunks (`git add -p`).

 ### Reuse npm script